The Scripture Scout

 “What happens if you get scared half to death twice?”

 ― Steven Wright

 I scream like I am ......truly. going. to die.
 It's kinda weird.
-Roller coasters don't have a control lever in the car just for me, man.
-And it can be a REALLY quick scream, for me and the people on the ground watching me whiz through the air.
+I mean, roller coasters don't have a control lever in the car just for me, man.
+And it can be a really quick scream, for me and the people on the ground watching me whiz through the air.
 Okay, that's enough.
 You already know I'm actually talking about life, don't you?
 And you probably already get the idea.

 I'm probably not the first person who has ever considered roller coasters as a philosophy of life, so I'm not even trying to say something new and profound.
 I just want to have a rational sense of fear about those UNKNOWNS in life as opposed to a fear that interferes with my happiness or sense of security.
 I do not want them to affect my ability to function successfully.
 I just want to be honest about being terrified and move on.